Diary of wilderness and biodiversity

 2011

-On May 9, the young female lynx "Freia" and on December 13, the male lynx "Juro" are relocated from Switzerland to the national park
+On May 9, the young female lynx "Freia" and on December 13, the male lynx "Juro" will be relocated from Switzerland to the national park.

 2012

-July: Discovery of the rare green goblin moss - an important European protected property
+July: Discovery of the rare green goblin moss, an important European treasure.

-September: 520-year-old beech tree discovered in the Hintergebirge mountains
+September: 520-year-old beech tree discovered in the Hintergebirge.

 2013